 - 2 cloves garlic, finely chopped

-- ½ c bacon and chicken liver pate (I used this recipe)
+- ½ cup bacon and chicken liver pate (store bought or this recipe)

-- Cook the brown rice in water according to the package directions.
+- Cook the brown rice in water on the stovetop according to the package directions.
 It will take approximately 45 minutes.
 While the rice cooks, prepare the rest of the dish.

 - When the large pot of water begins boiling, submerge the peppers in the water for three minutes.
 You may only be able to fit three peppers at a time in the pot, in which case you'll have to do this step in two batches.
-Remove the peppers from the water with tongs, and set them upright in a baking dish.
+Remove the peppers from the water with tongs, and set them upright, with no water inside of them.

-- Stir the cooked rice, salsa, and half of the cheese into the beef mixture.
+- In a large bowl, mix together the cooked rice, onions, chili powder, beef, pate, salsa, and half of the cheese.

-- Pack the beef mixture tightly into the peppers with the back of a spoon.
+- Stuff the beef and rice mixture tightly into the peppers with the back of a spoon.
 I was able to make all of the filling fit!

-- Bake the peppers in the heated oven for 25 minutes.
+- To oven bake: Cook the onions, garlic, and beef in a skillet on the stovetop.
+Parboil and stuff the peppers as described above.
+Bake the peppers in a baking dish in an oven preheated to 350°F (177°C) for 25 minutes.
 Remove from oven, top each with the remaining cheese, and bake an additional 5 minutes.